What happens at the preliminary hearing in a criminal case in Utah?

 Call (801) 532-5297 today.

-Purpose of the Preliminary Hearing in Utah
+Overview of Preliminary Hearing in Salt Lake County

 At a preliminary hearing, “the prosecution has the burden of producing believable evidence of all the elements of the crime charged, but this evidence does not need to be capable of supporting a finding of guilt beyond a reasonable doubt.”
 State v.
 Virgin, 2006.